CiscoDevNet/terraform-provider-aci/website/docs/r/mcp_instance_policy.html.markdown

 ```

 ## NOTE ##
-User can use resource of type aci_mcp_instance_policy to change configuration of object MCP Instance Policy.
-User cannot create more than one instances of object MCP Instance Policy.
+Users can use the resource of type aci_mcp_instance_policy to change the configuration of the object MCP Instance Policy.
+Users cannot create more than one instance of object MCP Instance Policy.

 ## Argument Reference ##